 With 3 heat settings, low, medium and high, it means I can cook according to how much time I have.
 Always handy when I’m running behind my planned timings.

-So far, my favourite meals have been sticky orange chicken, which we had served with rice and sprinkled with spring onions
+So far, my favourite meals have been sticky orange chicken, which we had served with rice and sprinkled with spring onions and classic rice pudding.

 And sausage casserole.
 We never get to eat sausage casserole when the OH is home because he doesn’t like sausages being ‘messed’ around with, so I took the opportunity when he was on a shoot day elsewhere.